microsoft/wineryjs/docs/api/request-template.md

 **Request Template** is an object that pre-configure resources for serving requests.
 Multiple request templates can be loaded in memory on the same host, thus they can be used for serving the same requests with different server-side treatment.
 One common usage is for A/B testing.
 Objects declared in request template are loaded when request template is loaded, thus there is no performance impact during request serving time.

+A request template must have a parent context, it's either an [Application](./application.md) specified by property *"application"* or a base template specified by property *"base"*.
 ## Template-level Resources
 Users can define [Object Context](./object-context.md) at template level, which overrides object context at application level and host level.